samtragesser/Advanced-Econometrics-II/README.md

 involved, with little attention paid to off-the-shelf implementations.
 Students will develop a broad understanding of this very important estimation method and most importantly how to implement this estimator to solve complex real-world problems and gain deeper insight into economic data.

+## Code Replications

+The purpose of these assignments were to demonstrate my ability to write computer code to perform econometric analysis.
+Questions and answers were given and the task was to create code that generates the correct answer.

+Data and functions can be found [here](https://github.com/samtragesser/Advanced-Econometrics-II/tree/main/data).